 If you’re like most business owners, data loss isn’t exactly the most exciting topic in the world of technology.
 We understand.
 We’d rather talk about iPads any day.
 So why have we had several tech tips and webinars covering the topic of data security this year?
 It’s because in the past year alone, we have seen a lot of businesses lose crucial data and thousands of dollars due to failed hard drives and insufficient backups.
 This data and money could have been saved by taking a few preventative (and affordable) measures.
+These include working with your Savannah managed service provider to reassess your current security profile.

 According to the National Computer Security Association, 85% of business users are “very concerned” about losing important data, yet only 1 in 4 of them regularly backup their files.